-davearonson said almost 7 years ago on Routing Partials :
+davearonson said over 7 years ago on Routing Partials :

 Just wondering about the use of .map there.
 Does the mapper actually somehow use the result of each call, so that it becomes important to use .map, or is the important part more of a side-effect, so that .each would do?
 If the latter, I think that would be clearer as it wouldn't raise this question, in the minds of those of us who tend to overthink things. :-)

-David Kimura PRO said almost 7 years ago on Routing Partials :
+David Kimura PRO said over 7 years ago on Routing Partials :

 Either should work since the method is calling instance_eval.

-Sam Van Damme PRO said almost 7 years ago on Routing Partials :
+Sam Van Damme PRO said over 7 years ago on Routing Partials :

 Does this slow down your app?
 Are those partials loaded at every request?

-David Kimura PRO said almost 7 years ago on Routing Partials :
+David Kimura PRO said over 7 years ago on Routing Partials :

 Honestly, I've not done any benchmarking.